 Careers: Information on careers education, careers advice and guidance including apprenticeships and work related learning comes under the umbrella of ‘Futures’ at Cranbrook School.

-There are many useful publications in the Futures area of the school library to help you and the following websites could also provide you with helpful information:
+There are also many useful publications in the Futures area of the school library to help students and the websites listed below also provide helpful information.

-Choice of subjects during your school career is important but it is equally important to look at other skills as well as educational qualifications such as adaptability, versatility and the ability to cope with pressure and uncertainty.
-During their time in school students should look out for opportunities to develop these skills by taking part in extra-curricular activities, attending courses and taster-days and volunteering.
+Students are given advice and help with their decision making at every stage of their school life and they are encouraged to be realistic about the subjects they choose to study at GCSE and A Level and beyond.
+Although choice of subjects during a student’s school career is important we feel it is equally important to look at other skills, as well as educational qualifications, such as adaptability, versatility and the ability to cope with pressure and uncertainty.
+During their time at Cranbrook, students are encouraged to look out for opportunities to develop these skills by taking part in extra-curricular activities, attending courses and taster-days and volunteering.
 There is regular information published about these opportunities in the school’s Futures bulletins which are available through tutors, the library and online.

 Apply to Uni is a new and unique portal site designed with the student experience in mind, providing a wide range of up to date information on all aspects of applying for a university place, including comprehensive details about the application process itself, completion of personal statements and an interactive map of university locations as well as containing links to its own library of e-magazines; each one concentrating on a different occupational area.